minguyam/FINAL20202064/README.md

     - Red spaceship = +3

 - ITEMS:
 	- Healthpack =  Restores player’s health.
-But only for current healthcare
+But only for current healthbar
 	- LaserBeam = Increase firing speed to +10
 	- Shield = Immunity to bullets.
 But still gets damage from collision